anvk/a11yAccordion/README.md

 **hiddenLinkDescription** - description for every Show/Hide link for users who use Assistive technology (AT)
 **showSearch** - boolean option which will tell accordeon to render search options
 **showOne** - boolean option which represents if accordeon can uncollapse only 1 row to the user
-**overallSearch** - boolean option which will force Search to look for text matches not only header but within hidden elements as well
+**overallSearch** - boolean option which will tell search to look not only in headers but within collapsed areas as well
-(WARNING! overallSearch can make your search VERY slow in cases when there is lots of data or HTML markup present in the hidden areas.)
+(WARNING! **overallSearch** option can slow down performance in cases when there is lots of data or HTML markup present in the hidden areas.)

 ### Widget default options